nordeim/misc/Design Language/prompt_to_create_demo_style_app.md

 Please remember this framework for all coding related requests and tasks.

 Now, please meticulously plan and then create a demo style guide app that showcases /contains every UI component that would exist in a design system on a mock dashboard, following the design style outlined in the attached `design.json`.
-Build this as a Vite app using the following reference tech stack.
+You will create a comprehensive demo style guide app that showcases every UI component in the design system using the comprehensive design system specification and style.
+Create a detailed plan for building the demo style guide app that showcases every UI component from this design system.
+Build this as a React app using the following package versions from my reference tech stack.

 $ npm list
 ├── @next/bundle-analyzer@16.0.1